ashiklom/pecan.book/Using-Git.md

 ### Quick and Easy

 The **easiest** approach is to use GitHub's browser based workflow.
 This is useful when your change is a few lines, if you are editing a wiki, or if the edit is trivial (and won't break the code).
-The [GitHub documentation is here](https://help.github.com/articles/github-flow-in-the-browser) but it is simple: finding the page or file you want to edit, click "edit" and then the GitHub web application will automatically forking and branch, then allow you to submitting a pull request.
+The [GitHub documentation is here](https://help.github.com/articles/github-flow-in-the-browser) but it is simple: finding the page or file you want to edit, click "edit" and then the GitHub web application will automatically forking and branch, then allow you to submit a pull request.

 Recommended Git Workflow